 Public transport includes trams, buses and metro.
 There are integrated tickets which allow you to make use of all of these whilst saving time and money.
 One single ticket is valid for one journey; if you transfer, you will need another ticket.
 You can buy 10 tickets at a discounted price, a 24-hour and a 72-hour pass.
 The 48-hour Budapest Card offers free public transport, as well as discounted entrance to a number of Budapest attractions!

 If you want to take a taxi, only flag down the yellow taxis with corporate logos (and not ones that only say “freelance”)!
 These are licensed operators that have regulated prices listed on the back door.
-We recommend City Taxi and Tele 5.
+I recommend City Taxi and Tele 5.
 This is a good alternative to Uber, which is banned in Hungary.

 You can use taxis to and from the airport but there is no flat-rate for this trip.
 Your wallet-friendly alternatives include the shuttle bus, which takes just half an hour!

 Insider tip: Take tram 4 or 6 from start to end and you’ll have experienced the world’s longest tram ride!
 Also try out the metro as it was the first subway line in continental Europe, having opened in 1896!